hschoofs/weatherstation/README.md

 Logger:
 A raspberry pi is used to get data from a Theodor Friedrichs Combilog datalogger.
-It is connected to the serial port of the combilog and communicates via asci telegrams.
+It is connected to the serial port of the combilog and communicates via ascii telegrams.
 After collecting, the data is sent to a local postgresql database.

 Server: